 Level Of Cover

-Healthcare practisioner graduated from a medical faculty, licensed by a national board and specialized in diagnosis, treatment and prevention of diseases and injuries and other physical and mental impairments.
+Healthcare practitioner graduated from a medical faculty, licensed by a national board and specialized in diagnosis, treatment and prevention of diseases and injuries and other physical and mental impairments.

 Medical Provider Network (MPN)

-Partnership between the insurance company and healthcare providers.
+A partnership between the insurance company and healthcare providers.
 The MPN database is available online.
-Some healthcare providers will act as direct billing provider.
+Some healthcare providers will act as the direct billing provider.

 List of questions concerning the insured’s medical history and current medical status.
 Required for full medical underwriting and to be completed by the applicant together with the application form.

 If you take a corporate policy and all applicants (more than 10 +) are under 65 years old, you could be covered without any personal medical exclusions for pre-existing conditions.

 Moratorium literally means the waiting period.
 And so in health insurance, it represents a 24-month delay of cover for known pre-existing conditions.
 If during these 24 months the insured shows any specific symptoms or receives medical care for this pre-existing disease, the insurer will not start covering it.